 While choosing a paperback format is the most common route for self-publishers when releasing a new title or edition, it is important to remember the merits of hardback books as well.
 Here are a few reasons to consider printing a hardback book.

-IngramSpark offers a wide variety of trim sizes for hardback editions, and with added extras such as dust jackets and stamping on the cover and spine, your book can have a very luxurious feel.
+IngramSpark offers a wide variety of trim sizes for hardback editions, and with added extras such as dust jackets, your book can have a very luxurious feel.
 As books are ever increasingly being given as thoughtful gifts, a beautifully crafted, hardback edition of your title could not only mean happy customers but also more margin for you.

 Having a hardback edition as well as a paperback and ebook edition of your title set up and enabled for global distribution in your IngramSpark account allows consumers and retailers the opportunity to choose which format of your book they'd like to read.
 Readers enjoy consuming content in different ways.
 By having your book in multiple formats (ebook, paperback, and hardcover), you guarantee that you're not alienating any of your potential readers.